Bromigo-CAPK/RedM-Inventory-Image-Renaming-Tool-/README.md

 # RedM-Inventory-Image-Renaming-Tool-
 Rename Image files using an SQL database file (REDM)

-This tool is intended to make life easier when renaming inventory images on mass.
+This tool is intended to make life easier when renaming inventory images on mass or for finding missing images within a database.
-It compares an SQL Database file with 1 or more image folders and returns exact matches or suggestions based on image file names.
+It compares an exported SQL Database file with 1 or more image folders and returns exact matches or suggestions based on image file names.
-Exact matches show in green
+Exact matches show in green, Filter reason given, displays description from SQL, dropdown search bar, and shows suggestions.

+Simply search for the image to match the item entry and tick the box for renaming.

 Features:

-    * Filters
+    * Recursive image scanning

+	* Item name & description display

-	* Suggestions
+	* Analysis filters

+	* Match detection & suggestions

-	* Search Images
+	* Dropdown Search bar

-	* Show images on hover
+	* Image preview on hover

-	* Rename and save image files
+	* Batch rename after confirmation

 How to use ths tool:

-	* Using a clean folder export the sql you wish to use from your redm server.
+	* Using a clean folder export the SQL you wish to use from your RedM server.

 	* Make a copy of the images that are currently matching (that you wish to keep from vorp inventory)